 For people to start the healing process, it is inevitable that emotions must be felt, thoughts must be considered, and behaviours explored.
 Although this work can be very painful, it can also be cathartic and, through expression, personally illuminating.

-combined with meditation can provide a safer choice of treatment from antidepressants for most emotional problems, or it can be combined with the antidepressants in the short term, while the collective therapy and meditation approach starts to work.
+Therapy combined with meditation can provide a safer choice of treatment from antidepressants for most emotional problems, or it can be combined with the antidepressants in the short term, while the collective therapy and meditation approach starts to work.

 Just using meditation and mindfulness can help with everything from social anxiety, anger issues and depression.
 Lots of people have successfully managed their issues by practising meditation.
 The main problem with meditation is that many people find it hard to do.
 Not just because they find it hard to relax, or they keep being distracted by their own thoughts, but meditation needs commitment and, in some circumstances, can feel even feel unpleasant.